tranvanh/chicken-curry/docs/tensor.md

 Rank-one reductions use shape `[1]` instead of an empty scalar shape.

+Axis reductions currently panic when `axis` is out of bounds.

 ## Transpose

 General transposition is implemented by reordering axes: